An Introvert's Hookup Hiccups: Characters

 A gyaru who is a popular student but has also developed a reputation for rejecting multiple confessions; due to being objectified by boys, Nanami has trust issues.
 After losing a punishment game, she is forced to confess to Yōshin, who was chosen by her friends owing to his unpopularity and his introvert nature.
 He showed her respect and saved Nanami from being hit by a bucket dropped from the second floor.
 Nanami wears contacts typically, looking like a different person in glasses.

 Despite how their relationship started, Nanami genuinely falls in love with Yōshin and feels guilty, unaware he knows of the punishment game and thinks she's just playing things up.
 Her mother encourages Nanami to confess at the end of the month.

 Media

 Light novel

 An Introvert's Hookup Hiccups: This Gyaru Is Head Over Heels for Me! initially began as a web novel series posted on the online publishing sites Shōsetsuka ni Narō and Novel Up Plus.
 Chapters were posted between March and September 2020, with extra chapters being posted afterwards until October 2021.
 It was later acquired by Hobby Japan, which began publishing it as a light novel series under their HJ Bunko imprint on December 1, 2021.
 A promotional video featuring narration by Reina Ueda was posted on the official Hobby Japan YouTube account in September 2022 to promote the release of the fourth volume.
-Twelve volumes have been published as of September 2025.
+Fourteen volumes have been published as of July 2026.
 The series is licensed in English by J-Novel Club.